localpreservation/localpreservation.github.io/_resources/architectural-character.md

 {% include toc icon="columns" title="Contents" %}

-The purpose of this Brief is to help the owner or the architect identify those features or elements that give the building its visual character and that should be taken into account in order to preserve them to the maximum extent possible.
+The purpose of this resource is to help the owner or the architect identify those features or elements that give the building its visual character and that should be taken into account in order to preserve them to the maximum extent possible.

 There are different ways of understanding old buildings.
 They can be seen as examples of specific building types, which are usually related to a building's function, such as schools, courthouses or churches.